-Credit: 3 (2 lecture, 4 lab) Astudio course which builds upon fundamentals learned in Sculpture I with an emphasis on materials and site selection, scale, and individual expression.
+A studio course which builds upon fundamentals learned in Sculpture I with an emphasis on materials and site selection, scale, and individual expression.
 Sculpture I is a prerequisite for Sculpture II.
-This course satisfies the fine arts component of the HCC
+This course satisfies the fine arts component of the